TIBCOSoftware/bw6-plugin-maven/UnitTesting/Readme.md

-# Assertions plugin for TIBCO ActiveMatrix BusinessWorks 6
+# Assertions plugin for TIBCO ActiveMatrix BusinessWorks™ 6

 ### To add plugin to existing Installation: